-Seneca the Younger (Lucius Annaeus Seneca Minor) was born around the year 4 BCE in Cordoba in southern Spain.
+Seneca the Younger (Lucius Annaeus Seneca Minor) was born around 4 BCE in Cordoba in southern Spain.
 He was a rhetorician, writer, poet and Roman philosopher.
-Called the “Philosopher” he was the son of Seneca the Elder (Seneca Maior) called “Rhetor” (Seneca Rhetor).
-He was the educator of Emperor Nero’s, at the beginning of his reign he had considerable influence in the court.
+Nicknamed “The Philosopher”; he was the son of Seneca the Elder (Seneca Maior), called “Rhetor” (Seneca Rhetor), who went down in history as an outstanding teacher of rhetoric and the author of the work entitled Controversiae et suasoriae.
+He was a tutor to Emperor Nero; at the beginning of his rule, he had considerable influence in court.

 Origin and early life

-There are doubts as to the date of his birth.
+There are doubts about the date of his birth.
 Very little information about Seneca’s early life has survived to this day.
-According to historian Miriam T. Griffin, he could have been born in 8, 4 or 1 BCE.
-According to her, it is most likely that he was born between 4 and 1 BCE and moved to Rome in 5 CE.
-Sam Seneca stated that he had arrived in Rome in the arms of his mother’s half-sister.
+According to historian Miriam T. Griffin, he may have been born in 8, 4, or 1 BCE According to Griffin, it is most likely that he was born between 4 and 1 BCE and moved to Rome in 5 CE.
+Seneca himself stated that he came to Rome in the arms of his mother’s half-sister.

 Guardian of Nero